 Use Custom settings for history

-Check mark Accept cookies from sites to enable Cookies, and uncheck it to disable them
+Check mark Accept cookies from sites to enable Cookies, and uncheck it to disable

 Choose how long cookies are allowed to be stored: